5tigerjelly/road-io/README.md

 To prepare for Capstone, two members became AWS Certified as Solutions Architects at the associate level.

-### Serverless Architecture
+### System Architecture
 <img src="src/serverless.jpg" width="700"/>

+We used an AWS Serverless architecture for our platform.
 We understood the benefits of Serverless and how we would be able to leverage the powerful product offerings while minimizing cost.
-We chose AWS Cognito to store user credentials, DynamoDB for fast querying of unstructured data and EC2 in tandem with SQS to execute Computer Vision Jobs.
-The libary we used for this was DLib's Simple Object Detector.
-For the front-end, we employed the usual suspects: HTML5, CSS3, and Javascript because of their reliable frameworks and support.
+We chose AWS Cognito to store user credentials, DynamoDB for fast querying of unstructured data and EC2 in tandem with SQS to execute Video Analysis, Computer Vision, and Dataset Building Jobs.
+We used many notable libraries for anlysis, including numpy, OpenCV, and Dlib.
+For the front-end, we employed HTML5, CSS3/Bootstrap, and Javascript/jQuery because of their reliable frameworks and support.

 ### Contact Us